vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/1-DevelopNativeIntegrationsWithPixelApps.md

 In the following steps of this track, you will learn all the necessary steps to leverage from the new integration, thereby **developing a Pixel app according to your store's own needs**.

-> ℹ️ *If you’re unsure whether to proceed with developing a pixel app or to customize an HTML tag using Google Tag Manager, keep in mind that the first option is always the most recommended.
+> ℹ️ *If you’re unsure whether to proceed with **developing a pixel app** or to **customize an HTML tag using Google Tag Manager**, keep in mind that the first option is always the most recommended.
 Developing an new app will enable a bold integration process with a third party solution, in addition to further evolving the Framework to help other users that may be interested in the same integration.*